 Group Leader

-By using a combination of genetic, functional and mechanistic analyses, we investigate the molecular mechanisms that control antibody diversification.
-We focus on two processes, namely V(D)J recombination and class switch recombination (CSR), and on the pathological consequences of their deregulation.
+By using a combination of genetic, functional and mechanistic analyses, we investigate the molecular mechanisms that control antibody diversity and the role of specific enzymes in B-cell acute lymphoblastic leukemia.

-Mature B cells have the unique ability to undergo an additional recombination process, CSR, initiated by the enzyme AID (Activation-Induced cytidine Deaminase), which targets highly repetitive sequences within the constant genes of the Ig heavy chain (IgH) locus.
+Developing B lymphocytes have a remarkable capacity to somatically alter their genome through V(D)J recombination at the variable regions of their loci.
+This process is catalyzed by the RAG1/2 complex.
+Mature B cells have the unique ability to undergo an additional recombination process called class switch recombination (CSR), initiated by the enzyme AID (Activation-Induced cytidine Deaminase), which targets highly repetitive sequences within the constant genes of the immunoglobulin heavy chain (IgH) locus.

 Both V(D)J recombination and CSR are controlled by distant regulatory elements on the chromosome.
 These include promoters, enhancers and insulators, which engage in long-range interactions in a developmental stage-specific manner.

-A. Amine Khamlichi (CNRS)
+Ahmed Amine Khamlichi (CNRS)

 Audrey Dauba (University)